 Blackjack is all about strategy and decision-making, with hitting, standing, splitting, and doubling being the four main moves players can choose from when acting on a hand.
-A fifth move known as surrender is possible, although most beginner players are unfamiliar with it due to its rare availability.
+A fifth move, known as surrender, is possible, although most beginner players are unfamiliar with it because it is rarely available.

-There are two versions of this move, late and early surrender, and while both benefit the player in certain situations, the latter brings far greater gains than the former.
-As you shall see shortly, the early surrender play is rather advantageous to players, so much so that it has become nearly obsolete.
+There are two versions of this move, late and early surrender, and while both benefit the player in certain situations, the latter yields far greater gains than the former.
+As you will see shortly, early surrender is highly advantageous to players, so much so that it has become nearly obsolete.

 Early surrender is so uncommon that most strategy charts altogether omit it as a viable option.
-Blackjack fans will be hard-pressed to find it at online casinos but early surrender has not entirely disappeared yet.
-Online blackjack variants with this rule are hard to come by but do exist nonetheless.
+Blackjack fans will be hard-pressed to find it at online casinos, but early surrender has not entirely disappeared yet.
+Online blackjack variants with this rule are hard to come by, but they do exist nonetheless.

 The Surrender Move in Brief

-When surrendering, a blackjack player folds a hand and gets half of their original wager back while the dealer collects the other half.
-Players should evidently make this move only with really bad starting totals that bear little to no improvement.
-Surrender is not available at all blackjack tables and many beginner players have no idea about its existence.
+When surrendering, a blackjack player folds their hand and gets half of the original wager back, while the dealer collects the other half.
+Players should make this move only with very poor starting totals that offer little to no chance of improvement.
+Surrender is not available at all blackjack tables, and many beginners are unaware of its existence.

 Surrendering is possible only at the very beginning of a round after the initial deal.
 Players cannot exercise this move if they have already split, hit, or doubled down on a hand.